Post Updated September 2021

 Discuss fertility in detail with your doctor.
 Chemotherapy can induce menopause, but you have a range of fertility preservation options that may still allow you to start a family after treatment.

-These challenges are common for women of any age undergoing breast cancer treatment, but for young women, they can feel especially acute.
+These challenges are common for women of any age undergoing breast cancer treatment, but may be especially difficult for young women.
 This is a good time to bond with friends and remain open to dating if you’re single.

 No matter your status, there will be different relationship challenges because of your diagnosis.
 Give it time and seek the support you need to cope with the emotional stress.